-Discussion of Individual Funds (continued) The Federal Appropriated fund was established to account for funds received from the federal government which are to be used for programs for low- and moderate-income persons and families and multifamily housing developments in the form of no-interest deferred loans and grants in support of foreclosure counseling and remediation efforts, assistance to tax credit developments, and other housing-related program costs.
+Discussion of Individual Funds (continued)

+The Federal Appropriated fund was established to account for funds received from the federal government which are to be used for programs for low- and moderate-income persons and families and multifamily housing developments in the form of no-interest deferred loans and grants in support of foreclosure counseling and remediation efforts, assistance to tax credit developments, and other housing-related program costs.

+General Overview

-General Overview Minnesota Housing financial statements are presented in two formats: agency-wide and by fund.
+Minnesota Housing financial statements are presented in two formats: agency-wide and by fund.
 Funds include Rental Housing, Residential Housing Finance, Homeownership Finance, Multifamily Housing, and HOMESSM (collectively the bond funds); State and Federal Appropriated (collectively the appropriated funds) and General Reserve.
 Agency-wide financial statements are provided to display a comprehensive view of all Minnesota Housing funds as required by accounting principles generally accepted in the United States of America applicable to governmental entities under accounting standards promulgated from time to time by the Governmental Accounting Standards Board.
-Agency-wide financial statements are restricted as to use by Agency covenants or legislation as further described below.
+Agency-wide financial statements reflect totals of similar accounts for various funds.
+However, substantially all of the funds in these accounts are restricted as to use by Agency covenants or legislation as further described below.